Foliopress WYSIWYG Installation

 You can use the Thumbnail sizes drop down with the nearby add and remove buttons to add the thumbnail sizes of your choice.
 The biggest size should fit closely into you content column.

-1. Enter the class or id of HTML element which is enclosing your post content in your Wordpress template into WYSIWYG CSS Styles fields.
+1. Enter the class or id of HTML element which is enclosing your post content in your WordPress template into WYSIWYG CSS Styles fields.

 2. Save the changes, clear your browser cache, reload the post editing screen with Foliopress WYSIWYG and enjoy.